keun-hong/keun-hong.github.io/_posts/Bioinformatics/2023-09-19-bamtofq-nf-core.md

   teaser: /images/thumnail/2023-09-19-bamtofq-nf-core.png
 ---

-If you've ever downloaded public NGS data from databases like TCGA or ICDC (refer the previous post), you know that these usually come in a "bam" format.
+If you've ever downloaded public NGS data from databases like TCGA or ICDC ([previous post](https://keun-hong.github.io/database/db-icdc/)), you know that these usually come in a "bam" format.
 While bam is great, sometimes you need to flex your bioinformatic muscles and run these datasets through a custom pipeline.
-This usually means converting bam to the fastq format.
-Today, I'll instroduce this transformation process using the incredible nf-core pipeline powered by Nextflow.
+This usually means converting BAM to the FASTQ format.
+Today, I'll introduce this transformation process using the incredible nf-core pipeline powered by Nextflow.

 ### Nextflow and nf-core